amish0/Sort_tracking/README.md

 <details open>
 <summary>Usage</summary>
-- Sort tracking can be used with the following command
+<summary>Sort tracking can be used as a standalone tracker.</summary>

 ```bash
 from Sort_cls import Sort